-An accomplished recitalist, Danton has performed in Europe and the United States.
-Last season she gave recitals in Italy for the Associatione Culturale- Organi del Piemonte and will be returning for the 2009 season.
-Other venues include the N.Y.
+An acclaimed recitalist, Ms. Danton has performed on the N.Y.
 Trinity Church Concert Series in N.Y.C. and the Twentieth Century Music Series at the N.Y.
 Public Library for the Performing Arts at Lincoln Center.
-She has performed at the Rockport Chamber Music Festival, Martha's Vineyard Chamber Music Festival, Yale Center for British Art, and the Meeting House Chamber Music Festival.
-She is a strong promoter of American music and has premiered works by Leonardo Ciampa, Sharon Davis, Carson Cooman, Thomas Stumpf, Delvyn Case and William Moylan.
-Her 2007 collaborations include the world premieres of The Prioress’s Tale, a chamber opera by Delvyn Case and Stations, an oratorio by Aleksandra Vrebalov.
+She has performed at the Rockport Chamber Music Festival, Martha's Vineyard Chamber Music Festival, Yale Center for British Art, Meeting House Chamber Music Festival, Firebrand Chamber Music Series, and the Mount Auburn Concert Series for the Friends of Mount Auburn.
+She has premiered works by Leonardo Ciampa, Sharon Davis, Carson Cooman, Thomas Stumpf, William Moylan, Delvyn Case, Aleksandra Vrebalov, and Thomas Oboe Lee.

 B.M. in voice performance, B.F.A. in musical theatre (SUNY Fredonia); M.M. with honors in opera performance (Hartt School); faculty, Boston College and Eastern Nazarene College.